oracle-livelabs/analytics-ai/picaso-genai-oda/user/user.md

     `http://psfthcm.subnet.vcn.oraclevcn.com:8000/`

-2. If you do not have an active session, you will be prompted to login to the OCI tenancy.
+2. If you do not have an active session, you will be prompted to login to the PeopleSoft Application.

     ![login](images/peoplesoft_login.png)